 Chapter 1, Article 1

-2. To develop friendly relations among nations based on respect for the principle of equal rights and Self-determination
+2. To develop friendly relations among nations based on respect for the principle of equal rights and Self-determination of peoples, and to take other appropriate measures to strengthen universal peace;

 International Covenant on Civil and Political Rights (1966) #